 20 minutes to the south, you will find Jurang Tembelan, another ideal place to see the sunset as well, or to see amazing views.
 I left another image for you to choose which one you like the most.

 WHERE TO EAT IN YOGYAKARTA

 With so many excursions to the temples, we almost didn’t stop to eat.
 However, in the center of Yogyakarta, I recommend that you go to the restaurant Kedai Rakjat Djelata, on Dr. Sutomo Street No.54 for dinner.

 The place is very well decorated and is usually frequented mostly by locals.
 And, the price cannot be cheaper.
 We had dinner and drank cold tea for less than a euro, and the quality was excellent.

 Right on the street is also a very chic Italian ice cream shop, Ciao Gelato.
 Although the price was not friendly (it cost more than three times our dinner), I must admit that it was delicious.

 WHERE TO STAY IN YOGYAKARTA

 To finish this article, I will tell you the hotels of Yogyakarta where we stayed during the two days we spent there.

 HOTEL IN YOGYAKARTA CITY

 The hostel on our first night, Laura’s backpacker 523, was near Malioboro Street, but not so close to be considered a tourist area.
 The area was very traditional and without cars.
 The hostel was full of young people to talk to.
 Breakfast included vegetable soup, fried vegetable balls, and fruit.
 It was not the typical breakfast that they give to tourists in most other parts of Southeast Asia, but it was definitely traditional.

 I recommend this place especially if you travel to Yogyakarta as a backpacker and want to meet people.
-It is cheap since you will share a room with other travelers, and you are very close to the city center.
+It is cheap since you will share a room with other travelers, and you are very close to the city center, although I would recommend that you buy cheap travel insurance since you never know who you are going to share a room with and although it is not normal, someone may take something from you.

 HOTEL NEAR BOROBUDUR